 7.30 AM The Lion Rock Climb

-Have a good breakfast at the hotel before heading out to climb the Lion Rock.
+Have a good breakfast at the hotel before heading out to climb the Lion Rock, one of the places Sri Lanka is most famous for.
 The ancient rock-fortress is one of the main places to visit in Sigiriya, and there are thousands of tourists coming every day.
 Given that the staircase leading to the plateau is not wide, you might encounter traffic jams on the way up.

 My advice is to start as early as possible.
 The ticket booth opens at 7 am.
 From 7 am to 9 am is the best time to start.